alouani-youssef/alouani-youssef/README.md

 # ALOUANI YOUSSEF :
 ![My Photo ](https://miro.medium.com/fit/c/176/176/1*zMHxFUiKbWZRBInQa1EoSA.jpeg)

-## personal Informations :
+## Personal Information:
--     I am Junior Developer From Morocco . and also I am a philosophy writer .
+-  I am a Software Engineer Based In Morocco.
--  I am Software Engineer .
+-  I am a Software Engineer.
--  I’m interested in BackEnd Engineering , DataStructures , Proxies , Package Mangers and Project Management .
+-  I’m interested in BackEnd Engineering, DataStructures, Proxies, Package Managers, and Project Management.
--  I Believe in three Things Security Standers , Tests and  Data-Driven Vison  .
+-  I Believe in three Things Security standards, Tests, and  Data-Driven Vision.
--  I’m currently a NodeJS && Go Developer .
+-  I’m currently a NodeJS/NestJS && Go/Gin Developer.
--  I’m looking trying to Build a solid knwoldge on Softwares a Deeper Vison on how Things Really Works Under The Hood .
+-  I’m looking to Build a solid knowledge of Software and a Deeper Vison of how Things Really Works Under The Hood.
--  You Can Contact me through my linkedIn,Twitter or Gmail .
+-  You Can Contact me through my LinkedIn, Twitter, or Gmail.
 -  You Can Flow me on medium :
   <a href="https://alouani-youssef.medium.com/">My Profile On Medium</a>
-- You Can Contact me On LinkdIn :
+- You Can Contact me On Linked:
  <a href="https://www.linkedin.com/in/alouani-youssef/">My Account On LinkedIn</a>

 ## Software Engineer :
-- Software Engineering is a process .
-I think this the most Important thing that I learned until this moment .
-Build a software is complex process needs a lot of thinking and design . without the right system design you are going to loose time of business focus .
+- Software Engineering is a process.
+I think this is the most important thing that I learned until this moment.
+Building software is a complex process that needs a lot of thinking and design. without the right system design, you are going to lose time of business focus.

 ## Writer :

-I believe as Jordan Peterson use to said that writing is a high level skill it is push you to think more . picking the right words the right description is not an easy thing .
+I believe as Jordan Peterson used to say that writing is a high-level skill that pushes you to think more. picking the right words and the right description is not an easy thing.

-## Me and Softwares  :
+## Me and Software :

-- for me I believe that software engineering just a way of improving other domains . the great software engineers are those who use IT to improve other domains "DDD" and make others people lives easier .
-But the Real Software Engineers are those who improve the IT world By Defining new way of thinking. because they love Computers instead of money those People who have a high abstract vision .
+- for me, I believe that software engineering is just a way of improving other domains. great software engineers are those who use IT to improve other domains "DDD" and make other people's lives easier.
+But the Real Software Engineers are those who improve the IT world By Defining a new way of thinking. because they love Computers instead of money those People who have a high abstract vision.
 I am a Boy in the middle of this way

-## Books That Inspired Me .
+## Books That Inspired Me.
-- Philosphy of system design.
+- Philosophy of system design.
 - Hacking the art of exposition.
 - Clean Code.
-- Compelte Code,Second Edition.
+- Complete Code, Second Edition.

-## APIs That I Use :
+## Expertise :
 - RabbitMQ.
 - NGINX.
 - Kafka.